An association may apply for a transfer of registration to:

 2. Apply for a transfer of registration declaration

-Apply to NSW Fair Trading for a transfer of registration declaration by submitting an Application for approval to transfer registration (form A10), together with the set fee.
+Apply to NSW Fair Trading for a transfer of registration declaration by submitting a Form A10 Application for approval to transfer registration together with the set fee.

 3. Apply for registration as a company, co-operative or a corporation